 The Call for a Global Study on Children Deprived of Liberty was launched on 13 March 2014, at the United Nations Office in Geneva, supported by a number of NGOs, UN agencies and experts.
-On 18 December, the United Nations General Assembly officially requested for the Study to be carried out.
-This is a successful landmark in the campaign, with next steps now focusing on the process and methodology for the Study to ensure it is as comprehensive as possible.
+On 18 December 2014, the United Nations General Assembly officially requested for the Study to be carried out.
+On 25 October 2016, the Secretary General welcomed the selection of Manfred Nowak as Independent expert to lead the new global study on the situation of children deprived of liberty.
+By resolution 71/177, the General Assembly invited the independent expert to submit a final report at its 73rd session in September 2018.
+PRI is a member of the core group of the NGO panel supporting the Study.

 Why is the Study needed?